-If you want to learn to start an online business than you’ll LOVE this guide.
+If you want to learn how to start an online business than you’ll LOVE this Ultimate Beginner’s Guide.

-The information in this guide is based upon my own personal experience with starting and running my OWN online business.
+The learning you’ll get from this guide is based upon my own personal experience with starting and running my own profitable online businesses.

 An Online Business Mindset Adjustment

 The first thing you need to understand when you start an online business is that it’s no different from any other business in its basic form.